smathot/mind-writing-pupil/manuscript/md/methods.md

 ## Preregistration

 This experiment was preregistered on Jan 21, 2015 (<https://osf.io/yvaqs/>).
-All deviations from the plan are indicated below.
+All deviations from the registration are indicated below.

 ## Materials and availability

 Participant data, experimental software, and analysis scripts are available from: TODO.
-This repository also includes a ready-to-use package for using our HCI on supported systems.
+This repository also includes a ready-to-use package for using our HCI with supported systems (currently tested with EyeLink and EyeTribe eye trackers, and Windows and Linux operating systems).

 ## Participants